DollyGt/e-commerce-final-project/README.md

 2.Then use the following commands to install what you would need to be installed:

-	$ sudo pip3 install Django
+*$ sudo pip3 install Django

-	$ sudo pip3 install django-forms-bootstrap
+*$ sudo pip3 install django-forms-bootstrap

-	$ sudo pip3 install pillow
+*$ sudo pip3 install pillow

-	$ sudo pip3 -r install requirements.txt
+*$ sudo pip3 -r install requirements.txt

 # Media

-All images used are obtained from pexels website [here](https://pixels.com/).
+All images used were obtained from pexels website [here](https://www.pexels.com/).

 # Acknowledgements